-\ This Chapter was revised by Bridget Kennedy based on earlier versions by Archana Prakash, Edward Smock, Jennifer H. Lin, Reena Sandoval, Allison Rutledge-Parisi, Miriam Lefkowitz, William Duffy, and Mark Sanders.
+^{} This Chapter was revised by Bridget Kennedy based on earlier versions by Archana Prakash, Edward Smock, Jennifer H. Lin, Reena Sandoval, Allison Rutledge-Parisi, Miriam Lefkowitz, William Duffy, and Mark Sanders.
 Special thanks to Carrie Ellis, Ryan Marks, and Ronald Tabak.

-1. A habeas challenge is a civil action, not a criminal action.
+^{2.} A habeas challenge is a civil action, not a criminal action.
 It is an action that you bring against the government.
-Therefore, in habeas petitions, the prisoner is often referred to as the "plaintiff," "petitioner," or "complainant."
-For clarity, this Chapter often refers to the prisoner bringing the habeas petition as the "defendant."
+Therefore, in habeas petitions, the incarcerated person is often referred to as the "plaintiff," "petitioner," or "complainant."
+For clarity, this Chapter often refers to the incarcerated person bringing the habeas petition as the "defendant."